SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

         `INSERT`, `sy-tabix` is not set unlike
         `APPEND`.
 In case of sorted tables, the line is automatically inserted at the correct position.
+    - With `INSERT`, you can specify the position in the internal table at which lines are inserted after `INTO`.
+        - `...
+INTO TABLE itab ...`: Line is inserted in ...
+          - standard tables as last line (i.e. appended)
+          - sorted tables in the sort order in accordance with primary key values
+          - hashed table by the hash administration in accordance with primary key values
+        - `...
+INTO itab INDEX n`: Possible for index tables.
+The line is inserted before the line with the line number `n` in the primary table index.
-    -   Note: In the case of unique primary table keys in sorted and hashed tables, the table cannot have entries with duplicate keys.
+    -   Note: In the case of unique primary table keys, the table cannot have entries with duplicate keys.
 If a duplicate is inserted, the insertion fails and the system field `sy-subrc` is set to 4.
 </details>